 HIPAA regulations establish clear compliance requirements: the Privacy Rule is designed to safeguard patient rights, and the Security Rule imposes requirements for the protection of electronic PHI.

 Effective data classification and the implementation of robust security measures are necessary to mitigate risks associated with the mishandling of sensitive information.
+Failure to comply with these regulations can lead to significant legal penalties and reputational damage.

 To manage these secrets effectively, organizations should apply stringent access controls, utilize robust encryption methods, and conduct regular audits.
 These measures help ensure compliance with data security and privacy regulations.